robfig/cron/README.md

 [the Quartz Scheduler]: http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger.html

 The original version of this package included an optional "seconds" field, which made it incompatible with both of these formats.
-Instead, the schedule parser has been extended to support both types.
+Now, the "standard" format is the default format accepted, and the Quartz format is opt-in.